 The comeback of the U-tong lineage

 During the last phase of Ayudhya's history, evidences show that the ancient members of king U-tong's lineage came back to capitalize on the new dynamic of international trades in South China Sea.
 In a close look, we could see a similarity with Dai-Viet's politic that became since the trademark of Siam's foreign policy.
 Under the Confucianism' s influence, foreign competition would mean good business to Ayudhya.
 The court of King Narai (1656-1688), in particular, was wide open to foreign influence.
 To facilitate western alliances, he promoted a Greek adventurer named Constantine Faulkon to be his own foreign minister who became a powerful figure of his court and was responsible for the many changes to come.
 Besides the local Malay and the Persian whose strong Muslim's establishment of South China sea had enjoyed the security of a big piece of pie in the international trade business, other world trading houses also joined in the competition.
 The Japanese, the Dutch, the French and the English channels in Southeast Asia took turn to interfere in the court of Siam.
 They come and go following the dynamic of the political up and down of their mother countries.
 In contrast, the Chinese aristocrats, by blending themselves in the high societies, made themselves permanent in the court of Ayudhya.
 As in the Nguyen's court, their Confucianism' s background was very much effective in handling foreign affairs during the colonial period.
 They were first-class hosts to welcome foreign investors in time of need and were the first to capitalize in any time of surprise crisis.
 Acting as intermediary, they accommodated foreign powers in doing business with Siam and in the process rose prominently into important high position.
 The comeback of the U-tong lineage in the Ayudhyan court was due to the backing of Chinese aristocrats who became now the policy maker of the court.
 Their close network with other Chinese communities of the South China Sea became since the backbone of an economic empire that some scholars readily called it as a network of secret societies.
 To protect their ventures, they backed local government that suited their business.
 To their credit, they built them into a proven economic and military leadership with their abundant financial support.
 For instance, Ayudhya became then a nation with a flexible central government and most of all a strong westernized army.
 The success however had its dark side.
 With the western style of government that suited well both foreigners and Chinese aristocrats, the Ayudhyan court became more isolated with the rest of the Siam Country.
-Economically, the growing rich of the high societies alienated against the local people who were left out from the development to become poorer and poorer.
-By the time that Hamsavati launched another campaign, Ayudhya was very much disconnected from its northern provinces that were now under Burmese control, in preparation for the final assault.
-After Ayudhya succumbed, a prominent Chinese figure named Tak-sin was to play important role in the next Siam politic to come.
+Economically, the growing rich of the high societies alienated against the local people who were left out from the development and became poorer and poorer.
+By the time that Hamsavati launched another campaign, Ayudhya was very much disconnected from its northern provinces that were now under Burmese control.
+In preparation for the final assault, the control of northern Siam countries was a strategic move that secure the victory of the Burmese attack over the Siam's capital.
+After Ayudhya succumbed, a prominent Chinese figure named Tak-sin was next to play important role in the next Siam politic to come.
 A new city of the seashore, by the name of Thonpuri (Wealthy City), was then formed to replace Ayudhya.

 THE FALL OF AYUDHYA